aammd/Habitat_Filtering/MS/OrgSize.md

 excessive emergence.
 To prevent colonization we surrounded bromeliads with mosquito netting (mesh size approx. 1.5 mm).
-To prevent emergence we ended our experiment after 12 days, based on the results of a pilot study that confirmed that this was sufficient time for communities to change, but not so long that bromeliads were empty.
+To prevent emergence we ended our experiment after 12 days, based on the results of a pilot study that confirmed that this was sufficient time for communities to change, but not so long that bromeliads became empty of organisms

 ### Analyses

-We distinguished between our three predictions Figure  1 with a permutation ANOVA (PERMANOVA), which measures the amount of difference in community composition between treatment groups and compares this to the expected distribution under a null hypothesis of no treatment effects.
+We distinguished between our three predictions (Figure  1) with a permutational ANOVA (PERMANOVA), which measures the amount of difference in community composition between treatment groups and compares this to the expected distribution under a null hypothesis of no treatment effects.
 In each PERMANOVA we used block as an error stratum, meaning that permutations were performed within blocks.
 We repeated this analysis for all three organism types, and at both "initial" and "final" sampling dates (i.e. at the beginning and end of the experiment).
-We interpreted the R^2^ value of this PERMANOVA as a metric of the strength of habitat filtering (Figure  1) <!--similar criterion and decision rules for the other hypotheses?-->
+We interpreted the R^2^ value of this PERMANOVA as a metric of the strength of habitat filtering (Figure  1).
+Our hypothesis predicted that R^2^ values should increase from smaller to larger organism types.
+However, because we sampled each of these groups with different techniques, and collected different types of data (e.g. abundance data for macroinvertebrates, presence/absence for bacterial OTUs) we may observe different R^2^ values through statistical, not biological, processes.
+Therefore we tested a pattern of increasing R^2^ against the increase that would be expected under the null hypothesis of no difference in environmental filtering.
+We first quantified the upward trend with the slope of a linear regression of R^2^ as a function of approximate organism size (bacteria = 0.04mm, zooplankton = 0.5mm,  macroinvertebrates = 5mm).
+To generate our null distribution, we generated a random permutation of the environmental variable (i.e. bromeliad species).
+We used the same permutation series for each organism type.
+We calculated the standardized effect size of the observed slope with the equation

+$SES = \frac{Slope_{observed} - mean(Slope_{null})}{SD(Slope_{null})}$

-All statistical analyses were conducted in R 3.2.3 [@rcore] using vegan 2.3 [@vegan] and mvabund [@mvabund].
-Code to reproduce the analysis published here is available at ***link to data***
+We calculated the null p-value as the proportion of null simulations equal or greater to the observed slope.
+All statistical analyses were conducted in R 3.2.3 [@rcore].<!-- Code to reproduce the analysis published here is available at ***link to data*** -->

 ## Results

-Bromeliad species identity explains more variation in community composition of invertebrates, less for zooplankton and less still for bacteria (Figure  3, Table  1.
+Bromeliad species identity explains more variation in community composition of macroinvertebrates than any other organism type, less for zooplankton and less still for bacteria (Figure  3, Table  1).
 For all organism types, bromeliad species explained less of the variation in composition at the end of the experiment than at the beginning.
-Note that though sampling design (and therefore degrees of freedom) are identical for all groups, p-values below 0.05 are associated with different F-values in different groups.
-This is because p-values in PERMANOVA are calculated on a null distribution generated by permuting samples among groups (species in our case).
+Note that,  although the sampling design (and therefore degrees of freedom) are identical for all groups, the critical (alpha = 0.05) F-value for each organism group differs because PERMANOVA p-values are calculated on a null distribution generated by permuting samples among groups (species in our case).
 Bacterial communities have many species and also high similarity among communities (bromeliads), creating a null distribution with low mean and small variance (and hence lower thresholds for significance).

-The pattern in Figure  3 may have also been caused by differences in the kind of data we used for each group.
+This increases the power to detect habitat effects for bacteria, explaining why this group has marginally significant effects of habitat despite habitat explaining a tiny amount of total variation in composition.

+So far, we have assessed the absolute effect of habitat filtering on each organism group separately, but our goal was also to determine if the strength of habitat filtering increases between the organism groups.
 We therefore compared this pattern of increasing environmental effects with a null model.
-First, we calulated the slope of the relationship between R^2^ value and organism size (size was represented as ranks).
-We then generated null distributions by reshuffling bromeliad species within blocks.
-In these null simulations the same permutation was used for all organism types.
-We found that the observed slope was much higher than the null simulations for both initial (SES = 5.82, p = 0.002) and final (SES = 4.89, p = 0.002) sampling (499 simulations).
+First, we calculated the slope of the relationship between the R^2^ value and approximate organism size.
+We then generated null distributions by reshuffling bromeliad species within blocks, using the same permutation across all organism types.
+We found that the observed slope was much higher than the null simulations for both initial (SES = 6.18, p = 0.002) and final (SES = 4.82, p = 0.002) sampling (499 simulations).